Thargomindah the Ultimate Outback Destination

 Experience more of Thargo’s well-preserved history on the Heritage Walk – taking in the excellent Visitor Information Centre (VIC) in the original hospital, Leahy Historic House (once owned by the legendary Sir Sidney Kidman, Australia’s ‘cattle king’), and (I’ve saved the best ’til last) – the Thargo Thunderbox, a genuine Outback Dunny.

 Two visits down, and I’ve yet to see it rain in Thargo, although I’ve crossed the Bulloo in flood.
 I’ve seen Lake Bindegolly both bone dry and full and walked the town’s trails in dust and mud.
-The sculpture wasn’t there on my first visit, but it now underpins the importance of water to the region.
+The sculpture wasn’t there on my first visit, but it now underpins water’s importance to the region.

 And bathing in bore water isn’t that bad!
-No, really!
+No, really.
 Want more information?
-Check out
+Check out www.thargotourism.com.au

-Marion is the author of RedzAustralia, read about her amazing Australian Adventures.
+About this guest author: Marion is the author of RedzAustralia.
+Read about her amazing Australian Adventures.